ashishdoneriya/csetutorials.com-ssj/posts/load-vue-files-directly-html-js.md

 What if you could write individual vue components in a .vue file and directly include it in index.html or whatever and without building see the changes.

-To achieve this functionality we are going to use <a href="https://github.com/FranckFreiburger/http-vue-loader" rel="noopener noreferrer" target="_blank">http-vue-loader</a> plugin.
+To achieve this functionality we are going to use [http-vue-loader](https://github.com/FranckFreiburger/http-vue-loader) plugin.
 The plugin loads .vue files into your code directly.

 The example is like.